Research and Curriculum Development Projects Approved for Funding

 Greg Berberich (WLU)

-Each year in Canada thousands of students aspiring to be Chartered Accountants write the Uniform Final Evaluation, a thirteen-hour exam held over three days in mid-September.
+Each year in Canada thousands of students aspiring to be Chartered Professional Accountants write the Uniform Final Evaluation, a thirteen-hour exam held over three days in mid-September.
 Despite the importance of the UFE to the students and the profession, little research has been done into the factors that lead to success on this difficult exam.
 In fact, the only apparent research in this area was done by Kapoor (1985), who studied roughly 600 Quebec students that wrote the 1984 UFE.
 My study aims to update our knowledge of the attributes that lead to success on the contemporary UFE by analyzing demographic, academic, and UFE data for over 3,000 Ontario students who wrote the exam in the years 2004-2007.
-The results of the study should help students, universities, employers, and the profession to better prepare aspiring CAs for success.
+The results of the study should help students, universities, employers, and the profession to better prepare aspiring CPAs for success.

 Approved Research assistantship grant applications